na-na-hi/renget/archive/vr6nd.md

 "I thought you didn't like to chat?"

 Ray launched another volley of paper shurikens, but the Yu ninja got the memo.
-He jumped from branch to branch, and he pulled out shurikens of his own, deftly dodging his opponents.
+He jumped from branch to branch, and he pulled out shurikens of his own, deftly dodging his opponent's.
-Ray jumped onto the trunk of the tree he was standing on, clinging to it.
+Ray jumped onto the trunk of the tree he was standing on, clinging to it, using a technique ninja were taught to cling onto walls.
 He pulled out a paper seal and unleashed it with the Snake hand sign, causing a ball of mud to appear in his hand.
 He placed his hand back onto the tree, but swung his arm horizontally in a crescent, while the mud followed along like an ink brush.
 Upon his hand meeting the other side of the tree, the mud solidified, creating a barrier, which stopped the shurikens.